 (c) donations and contributions.

-(2) Subject to this section, all income and property and all the proceeds of the iNeSI must be applied exclusively to the promotion of the objects of the iNeSI.
+(2) Subject to this section, all income and property and all the proceeds of the Institute must be applied exclusively to the promotion of the objects of the Institute.

-(3) The iNeSI may, subject to the approval of the Minister and in terms of the Public Finance Management Act, invest any of its funds not immediately required.
+(3) The Institute may, subject to the approval of the Minister and in terms of the Public Finance Management Act, invest any of its funds not immediately required.

-(a) the Board is the accounting authority as contemplated by section 49(2)(a) of the Public Finance Management Act;

-(b) the Minister is the executive authority as contemplated by section 52 of the Public Finance Management Act; and

-(c) any delegation of the Board’s responsibilities in terms of the Public Finance Management Act must be in accordance with section 56 of that Act.

 Regulations